 Although these studies suggest that it may be the calcium that is causing the weight loss, studies using calcium supplements instead of dairy products have not produced the same results.
-This has led many to believe that calcium in combination with other nutrients in
+This has led many to believe that calcium in combination with other nutrients in dairy products cause the weight loss.
+However, more research is continually being done in this area.
+Most studies to this point have been funded by the dairy council and very few studies (none conclusive) have looked at weight loss and soy milk.

 If you look at calcium alone, soy milk has about one quarter the calcium of dairy milk (1 cup of soy milk has 80mg, 1 cup of skim milk has 316mg).
 Therefore, to get the same amount of calcium in soy milk as 24 oz. of dairy milk, you would have to drink about 95 oz,ounces or 12 cups.
 Many brands, however, are now fortifying their soy milk with calcium and have approximately the same amount of calcium as dairy milk.
 These are the brands to choose, but unfortunately, the fortified calcium is not absorbed as well as the naturally occurring calcium in dairy products.